pskoike/fs-hiring-test/README.md

 4. Run `bundle exec rake update_db` to fetch initial Motels and Rooms from Luvotels API
 5. Run `rails db:seed` to create example users

+## Basic tests

+Tests are handle ny Rspec.
+Just run `rspec specs` to run tests for models and API calls.

 ## Luvotels::Api Wrapper methods

 A module was created for API calls to facilitate more complex integration and in the case records are being fetch from different API.